 This means that women have the choice to do more before becoming mothers, or to opt out of motherhood all together.
 Society has to choose how to react to all of this change, but Birth Control makes it possible.

-However, when I sat in the clinic during gynecological consults where women were offered contraception options that their husband might not need to know about, they took it.
-IUDs and injections were pretty popular because they only needed to be cared for at the clinic a few times a year.
+However, when I sat in the clinic during gynecological consults where women were offered contraception options that their husband might not need to know about, they took them, every time..
+IUDs and injections were pretty popular because they needed to be dealt with infrequently.
 Sure, it would be great if marriages were equal partnerships, this wouldn’t be an issue but Birth Control at least gives some agency to women until that day comes.